-- 1. First occurrence-A verbal warning and written counseling - 2.
-Second occurrence-A written counseling and meeting with the HSE Chairperson - 3.
-Third occurrence- any of the following may occur: - A Student Intervention Team (SIT) meeting may be scheduled. - Academic probation - Possible dismissal from the program for the third no-call
+- 1. First occurrence-A written counseling and discussion with HSE Coordinator (Clinical or Professional grade will be affected for the week) - 2.
+Second occurrence- any of the following may occur: - A Student Intervention Team (SIT) meeting may be scheduled. - Clinical Probation - Professional Probation - 3.
+Possible dismissal from the program for the third no-call will result in an automatic (SIT) meeting